 The plates p are loaded in darkness by a rear door D and are se in upright position.
 When this door is closed, a spring f presses the plates against stops that position the first of them in the focal plane of the L lens.
 Once exposed, a lever on the top of the camera, next to the strap, is slid to left and the plate falls over the stack of exposed plates, p‘ in the illustration above.

 In this drawing from an 1899 Conley Quick Shot, we see the moment when the exposed plate rotates and falls onto the stack at the base of the camera.
 The systems vary from one falling plate to another and many have been patented.
 A very useful advantage of this system is that, unlike film, we can load the camera with as many plates as we want up to the limit, 12 in this case.
 We can still do as in a continuous system and keep developing and loading as we shoot while maintaining a constant buffer of 12 plates.
-Thus we have the advantage of roll film, which is that it can carry multiple negatives at once, and also the advantage of film plates or sheets, which is that it can have it processed one by one, if it is in the photographer’s interest.
+Thus we have the advantage of roll film, which is that it can carry multiple negatives at once, and also the advantage of film plates or sheets, which is that it can have its plates processed one by one.

 This Klito # 3A even has a split rear door that facilitates the removal of exposed plates without any interference with the still virgin ones.